Malvern Hills AONB Covid-19 update

 Following the Government’s recent review of coronavirus restrictions, we know that many people will want to visit the Malvern Hills.
 We also know that being outdoors and experiencing nature has become more important than ever.
 We are always pleased to welcome visitors, but, like many popular visitor destinations, we’re concerned that more visitors than usual to our popular sites could put you, the landscape and those who live and work in the Malverns at risk.

 We’re urging people to think twice about visiting the Malverns and to continue to enjoy the outdoors in your local area instead.
 If you do decide to travel here please be respectful of our local communities and the local services they rely on.

-Most car parks are now open but visitor facilities such as toilets and food kiosks are still closed.
-And please be aware that with stock grazing at the moment you will need to keep any dogs under close control.
+Most car parks are now open, and please be aware that with stock grazing at the moment you will need to keep any dogs under close control.
 Take a look at the updated Countryside Code for how to use outdoor spaces respectfully and safely during these challenging times.